ismailsoftdev/DjangoInitiator/README.md

     python -m django_initiator.cli
     ```

+## Limitations
+- **Operating System:** Django Initiator has been primarily tested on Windows.
+While it should work on other platforms, it hasn't been thoroughly tested on macOS or Linux.
+Users on these platforms are encouraged to provide feedback and report any issues encountered.

 ## Usage

 Follow the on-screen prompts to create a new Django project with the desired options.